vrlnx/vrlnx/index.md

 ## About VRL

-VRL is the author of vrl-package, owner of vrl.sh and Founder of the VRL Community Discord
+VRL is the author of vrl-package, owner of vrl.sh domain and Founder of the VRL Community Discord

 Quick links:
 - [vrl-package Gitlab](https://gitlab.com/vrl/vrl-package)